grpc/grpc.io/content/en/blog/wireshark.md

 Since the `Search` RPC response is server-streaming, `Person` objects can be returned to the client one after another.

-The response port, which can differ for each RPC call, is 51035 in the sample capture file.
 Select the second `Person` message returned in the response stream to see its details:

 ![Decoded search response](/img/wireshark_grpc_protobuf_search_response.png)